-"The impetus for this work was a search for the common denominator of all the problems in the world that keep me awake at night.
-For years now, ubiquitous news of war, extinction of species, climate change, the growing imbalance of wealth and power, violence against women, and abuse of law enforcement power seems to be permeating and overwheming the consciousness of everyone I know.
-I felt certain that there was a common denominator to all of these crimes: against children, women, “minorities”, the poor, animals, and the earth.
-Five years of research into these seemingly disparate transgressions has resulted in a deep investigation of entitlement and the need to dominate.
+The research for this monumental series began in 2011, the actual work began in 2014, and it is ongoing, with no end in sight.
+The impetus for this work was a search for the common denominator of all the injustices that keep me awake at night.
+For years now, ubiquitous news of war, extinction of species, gun violence, climate change, the growing imbalance of wealth and power, violence against women, and abuse of law enforcement power over people of color seems to be permeating and overwhelming the consciousness of everyone I know.
+I felt certain that there was a common denominator to all of these crimes: against children, women, minorities, the poor, animals, and the earth.

 Seven years of research into these seemingly disparate transgressions has resulted in a deep investigation of entitlement and the need to dominate.
 I saw certain forces in our culture gathering like storm clouds for years, and have been feverishly addressing this zeitgeist in the studio: the work is beginning to feel hauntingly prescient since the U.S. election of 2016 and the “Black Lives Matter” and "#metoo" movements.
 A review of the work by the York Daily Record states,

 "It was almost as if she were looking into the future, that she has some strange clairvoyant talent for sensing that her art would come to reflect the times we live in, the times recorded on the nightly news, the times that compose the strange reality we have come to accept as passing for normal...
 The exhibit is not for the faint of heart.
 It contains some graphic depictions of nudity and images with the kind of power that leaves marks.
 It's brilliant and provocative."

 This ongoing body of work is the manifestation of tremendous research.
 For the first time in my practice, I maintained a bibliography (now over 28 pages) and the series represents a type of thesis along with the visual investigation.
 The results are a prescient answer to the timely question: “How did we get here as a country?”